soumyaveer/book-deals-cli-gem/README.md

 ## Usage

-Type the gem name in Command Line User Interface to execute.
+Type the name of the gem in Command Line User Interface to execute.

 ```ruby